 Growing Conditions for Euphorbia

 Euphorbias native to desert habitats require conditions much like those adequate for cacti.
-They are adopted for outdoor cultivation in mild, dray regions but also grow well as container plants indoors or outside.
+They are adopted for outdoor cultivation in dry temperate regions but also grow well as container plants indoors or outside.

 Most Euphorbias are sun lovers, but some will tolerate partial shade.
-Place your indoor Euphorbias on windows with southern or southeastern exposure.
+Place your indoor Euphorbias in a sunny window.
 From spring to fall, you may place the pots on the balcony or in the garden.
 Increase sun exposure gradually to prevent sunburn.

 Euphorbias require well-drained soil.
 They even thrive in poor, dry soils.
-Use a commercial mixture formulated for cacti and succulents or make your own potting mix.
+Use a commercial mixture formulated for succulents, or make your own potting mix.

-Select a pot 2 to 3 inches (5 to 7.5 cm) larger in diameter than the base of the plant.
+Select a pot 2 to 3 inches (5 to 7.5 cm) larger in diameter than the plant's base.
 Use only pots with at least one drainage hole in the bottom.

 General Care for Euphorbia